10 day round tour Jamaica – model

-The best fish you can get is buy from the harbour.
+You can buy the best fish you can get in the harbour.
 Manchioneal is one of those fishing villages.
 Family cooks a meal while you chat and drink your cool Red Stripe: cheers!

 Manchioneal Reach River Jamaicans don’t often go to Reach Falls because the entrance fee spoils the fun.
 The lower parts are accessible to wade up to the falls.
-Hidden in farmland we join the river, cool off, drink and chat.
+But hidden in farmland we are going to join the river, cool off, drink and chat.
 Yah mon!

 Manchioneal Turtle Beach Manchioneal fishing village with Reach River and hidden gem Turtle Beach, is a lovely off the beaten track area that is good for nature, laid back and meeting cousin Popson.
 This amazing view can be yours!